jzjloveu/Ember-Clock-app/README.md

-# Todo-list
+# Ember-Clock-app

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of this Ember application.

 ## Installation